An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 SELECT a.col FROM tbl1 a, tbl2 b WHERE a.tinyintcol = b.floatcol

 When I fooled around with a query like this, I got an implicit conversion on tinyintcol, if tbl1 was the table that was scanned, and thus the implicit conversion was harmless.
-But the rules should of course be independent of actual the query plan.
+But the rules should of course be independent of the query plan.
 This case needs further investigation.

 It may be worth pointing out that the error message in this case should not say Implicit conversion ... is not allowed.
 Use the CONVERT function to run this query, but rather encourage the programmer to avoid the type clash altogether.